Practice-Informed, Practice-Ready: An AI security incident taxonomy: Candidate approaches to address shortcomings

 Difference~\ref{sec:DiffBlurr}, the line between exploits and vulnerabilities across cybersecurity and AI security may be blurry: A specific attacker's goal, like model stealing, may be achieved via a cybersecurity or AI security breach.
 To enable proper risk assessment and reporting despite practitioners' possible unawareness~\cite{bieringer2022industrial}, AI security reporting has to ensure that the reported incident or attack is indeed an exploit of the AI or at least distinguishable from a cybersecurity attack with the same target.

 \shortcomingConcl This requires the collection of additional information and identifying the attacker's steps during the attack.
-Ideally, each report would establish a root-cause and whether the attack relied on AI vulnerabilities or circumvented cybersecurity measures.
+Ideally, each report would establish a root-cause and whether the attack relied on AI vulnerabilities or cybersecurity vulnerabilities.
 As an example, market surveillance authorities like data protection authorities could provide guidance on how these differences materialize in practice.
+In cases that AI security and cybersecurity attacks co-occur, the scheme should allow for cross-references between both reporting schemes and connect an incident with, for example, one or several CVEs.